Gen Z healthcare in 2025: Expectations & trends

 Micro-aesthetics

 A micro-aesthetic (micro-trend) is a fast-rising, often consumerist, highly specific online style shared by a niche group, defined by its unique look and feel.
-Easy come, easy go; sources indicate micro-aesthetic longevity being as short as around one month–because that’s usually how long they can stay on your TikTok “For You” page.
+Easy come, easy go; sources indicate micro-aesthetic longevity being as short as around one month–because that’s usually how long they can stay on TikTok’s “For You” page.

 What do micro-aesthetics mean from a product perspective?
 Building an entire product around one could be risky, but understanding and leveraging micro-aesthetics can be crucial for product marketing: